LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Iteratees.md

 Progressive Stream Processing and manipulation is an important task in modern Web Programming, starting from chunked upload/download to Live Data Streams consumption, creation, composition and publishing through different technologies including Comet and WebSockets.

-Iteratees provide a paradigm and an api that allow this manipulation focusing on several important aspects:
+Iteratees provide a paradigm and an api allowing this manipulation while focusing on several important aspects:

 * Create, consume and transform streams of data.
 * Treat different data sources in the same manner (Files on disk, Websockets, Chunked Http, Data Upload, ...).
-* Composability: User transformers to change the shape of the source, or consumer.
+* Composability: Adapters and  transformers to change the shape of the source, or consumer.
 Construct your own or start with primitives.
 * Have control over when it is enough data sent and being informed when source is done sending data.
 * Non blocking, reactive and allowing control over resource consumption (Thread, Memory)